baoj3101/SecureEditor/README.md

 ## Resources

+Resources directory contains the following resources for the app:

+* App splash image
+> splash.png
-Resources directory contains app splash PNG, icon image for each type of editor, font awesome ttf file, and help message in HTML.
+* Icon image for each type of editor
+> html.png
+> lock.png
+> note.png
+> rtf.png
+* Font awesome ttf file
+> fontawesome-webfont.ttf
+* Help message in HTML
+> help.html
 ## Splash

 A PNG image is loaded as splash during app startup.
 The splash contains project name, author and a basic description of the project.